anywhichway/thunderclap/README.md

 Thunderclap is currently in ALPHA because:

-1) Workers KV from Cloudflare is still in beta
+1) Workers KV from Cloudflare just came out of beta

 2) Security measures have not yet been vetted by a third party